M7OCM/890/README.md

 Alternatively use Chirp to store scan list memory (load my modified Python module).
 There needs to be at least 2 frequencies per scan list but no max limit.
 Duplicate frequencies can be added to more than one list.

+The Chirp driver is a WIP.
+8.333kHz channels can be entered and saved as can any frequency in the range 10MHz to 1.3GHz.
+Scan Lists can also be manipulated.
+Border colour can be changed and basic radio functions adjusted.
+Not all key actions save however.
+A key reset after upload fixes that.
+I reccomend making copies of data files on a regular basis just in case a file becomes corrupted which may happen when switching between different firmware versions (latest always works).

 **FM Broadcast (FMB)**

-Default 0/FM, toggle on/off.
-To clear frequency, "off" then Menu key.
+Default [0/FM], toggle on/off.
+To clear frequency, "off" then [MENU].
 The 4 digit FM frequency now appears in the upper left part of the status bar.
 It works the same as stock just without the garbage graphics.
-Turn on FM Standby, Menu-19 and you can listen to FMB while scanning/searching.
+Turn on FM Standby,and you can listen to FMB while scanning/searching.
 When a signal is present the FM radio will mute, then continue until another signal appears - pretty cool!

 **Status Bar**